acromarcopolo/GetCleanCourseProject/Codebook.md

 > (columns)
 >
 > RETURNS: tibble with same observations as input, but only variables
-> containing "mean()" and "std()", because only they contain BOTH "mean
+> containing “mean()” and “std()”, because only they contain BOTH “mean
-> and standard deviation for each measurement".
+> and standard deviation for each measurement”.
 But this is subject to
-> interpretation, and using keywords "mean" and "Mean" would retrieve
+> interpretation, and using keywords “mean” and “Mean” would retrieve
 > more columns.

 #### `set_activities( mytbl, trainfile, testfile )`